Skip to content

 This guide covers every major set-aside program, how to tell if you qualify, and where to find set-aside opportunities.

-• What set-asides are and why the government uses them
+• What government contract set-asides are and how they work

 • How to find set-aside contracts on SAM.gov